apinanyogaratnam/cachier-service/README.md

 TODO: add an option to use ram disk for cache
 TODO: load balance the service with nginx
 TODO: give users flexibility to choose which data store to use.
-I.e. sqlite or json or ram disk -->
+I.e. sqlite or json or ram disk
+TODO: make a common class for drivers to inherit from with common methods like checking expiration -->

 <!-- ## Table of Contents